Signed in as:

 Our fundraising is ONGOING and will consist throughout the year.

-Kanu i ka makalae means to plant on the coast, which is exactly what this project is all about.
-The coast we are focused on is within a section of the Waipuilani Beach Reserve in Kihei, Maui.
-This initiative is to re-introduce a collection of native Hawaiian coastal plants that contribute to natural ecosystem services to that area.
+Kanu i ka makalae means to plant on the coast and the wetlands of Waiohuli, which is exactly what this project is all about.
+The coast we are focused on is within the Waiohuli Kai ahupua'a in the moku of Kula, Maui.
+This initiative is to re-introduce and restore a collection of native Hawaiian plants that contribute to the wetland natural ecosystem services to that area and restore the native habitats for endemic (only found in Hawai'i) and endangered species.

-Our vision is to revitalize this area to its best serving condition to prevent erosion, support the natural sand dunes, encourage the return of dependent native fauna, and creating a welcoming space for educational cultural activities and practices.
+Our vision is to revitalize our ahupua'a wetlands ecosystem to its original hydrological serving condition to prevent erosion, to restore the native habitat that our endemic (only found in Hawai'i) species depend on, support the natural sand dunes, encourage the return of dependent native fauna, and creating a welcoming space for educational cultural activities and practices.

 Our goal for those who support this initiative is to build a sense of ʻohana and to grow a group of stakeholders committed to the same vision.

 A part of this project is helping to connect with and teach nearby residents how to get rooted and develop a sense of place and responsibility within their wahi pana (a special place that one connects with and cares for).
-We will be having a planting day each month that will be informed on our social media platforms.
+We will have volunteer opportunities announced on our social media platforms.
+If you would like to get involved send us your email!

 To get involved:

 1. Monetary support - Select from our sponsorship levels below.
-Every sponsorship means a native coastal plant will be planted on our kanu (planting) day.
+Every sponsorship means a native plant will be planted in your name.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.